VamsiM14/data-engineering-roadmap/README.md

 ## Data Engineering Roadmap
-(heavily inspired from the UI of awesomedataengineering.com) Built from scratch using only Svelte & JavaScript
+(heavily inspired from the UI of awesomedataengineering.com)

+Built from scratch using Svelte & JavaScript